 - He saved because “you never know“.
 No big goals.
 This was sometimes frustrating in our family and it led to fights between my parents.

 - He never invested in anything riskier than Italian CDs.
 Are you crazy investing in stocks??

 - He’s not good at spending.
 He doesn’t do any research before spending, when he decided to spend.
 Usually ended either not spending at all or spending way more than necessary for things.

-- He’s still always worried about money, living in kind of unhappy misery.
+- He’s still always worried about money.

 Anyway, my first approach with money happened at around age 11 (1988) during first year of secondary school (in Italy grade school is split in 5 years of primary – 6 to 10 – plus 3 years of secondary – 11 to 13).
 I spent my preteen years, as almost everyone else, in an arcade room in my neighborhood, playing those amazing coin op games!
 Yes, Wonder Boy, Pac Man, Space Invaders… days gone by!

 The other socially acceptable activity was playing soccer on the street.
 The average day of my life was: school till 1.30pm, arcade room till 5, soccer or hide-and-seek till sunset, crappy 80s/90s Italian TV shows till sleep time.

 Problem with this schedule is that the arcade room is not running for free.
 I need money to play my videogames.
 Not very much since 1) coin op games were very cheap those days (100/200 Italian Lira, 0.05/0.1 Euro) and – sorry for bragging – 2) I was very good at them!
 A single coin could last for hours 😉

 Usual kid’s daily budget was 1000 Lira (0.5 Euro) and that was exactly my allowance.
 My mother gave me the mythical bill each day.
 (Almost) every single day.
 With this incredible amount of cash a kid could waste an entire afternoon at the arcade room and even buy a small ice cream!